RemiBou/remibou.github.io/_posts/2018-5-29-This-Blog-Week-21.md

 ---
 ## Why am I doing this ?
 So I created this blog for many reasons :
-- testing jekyll on github pages
+- Testing jekyll on github pages
-- work my writing skills
+- Work my writing skills
-- explain to the world what I am doing
+- Explain to the world what I am doing
 I'll try to post as often as possible (every week seems a nice challenge).

 ## Who am I ?